mrajagopal/nodejs-ssllabs-api/README.md

 ### getEndpointData(host, endpoint)
 A call to this method returns the options object with the appropriate parameters for the getEndpointData API call.
 This is then fed into an https.request() call.

+### getStatusCodes()
+No input parameters required.
+A call to this method returns the options object with the appropriate parameters for the getStatusCodes API call.
+This is then fed into an https.request() call.

 ### response()
 No input parameters required.
 This method is typically passed to https.request() method as a callback.